 Few cities steep themselves in the festive spirit like Vienna.
 The Austrian capital's first Christmas Market was held in 1298 and today the city has more than 20 events to choose from.

-First timers, though, should make a beeline for the Viennese Christmas Market, which takes place in front of City Hall.
+First timers, though, should make a beeline for the Viennese Christmas Market, which takes place in front of City Hall (Rathaus).

-It runs until Christmas Eve, with 151 stalls serving everything from boozy Christmas punch to gut busting Austrian sausages.
-There's a huge ice rink for skating, reindeer rides for kids and a classic nativity scene.
+With around 151 stalls serving everything from boozy Christmas punch to gut busting Austrian sausages, the market also boasts a huge ice rink for skating, reindeer rides for kids and a classic nativity scene.

 What makes it special: This might be the most traditional Christmas market going, but be sure to try out curling on the dedicated ice rink.
 A bizarre and brilliant winter sport to keep off the chill.